What is a session of parliament?

 Thanks for your question!

-A session of Parliament starts on the first sitting day following a federal election and ends when the Parliament is prorogued – formally closed – or the House of Representatives is dissolved – ended – for an election.
-The Governor-General acts on the advice of the Prime Minister to prorogue or dissolve the Parliament.
+A session of Parliament is a period during which the Parliament meets to conduct its business.
+A session starts on the first sitting day following a federal election and ends when the Parliament is prorogued – formally closed – or the House of Representatives is dissolved – ended – for an election.
+The period in which the Australian Parliament operates between federal elections is called a parliamentary term.
+Each term may then be divided into sessions.

 Section 6 of the Australian Constitution states that: 'There shall be a session of the Parliament once at least in every year, so that 12 months shall not intervene between the last sitting of the Parliament in one session and its first sitting in the next session.'